 - Apple Cider Cake scented candle by Country Candle

-- Spiced Apple Chai scented candle from Country Candle
+- Macintosh Apple scented candle by Country Candle

-And if you haven’t had enough of the apple yet, then look forward to our next blog in which we will take a closer look at the world’s most famous apple – the Big Apple .
+And if you haven’t had enough of apples yet, then look forward to our next blog in which we will take a closer look at the world’s most famous apple – the Big Apple .